-Sure, most of us know by now who invented Amazon (Jeff Bezos), Facebook (Mark Zuckenberg), or Google (Larry Page)*.
-But who invented other popular websites and apps that millions of people use everyday, such as YouTube, eBay, WhatsApp, Duolingo, or Spotify?
-Well, these brilliant people.
-Here are the creators of 15 of the most popular websites/apps:
+Sure, most of us know by now who invented Amazon and Facebook.
+But who invented other popular websites and apps that millions of people use every day?
+For example, YouTube, WhatsApp, or Spotify.

 Who invented YouTube?

-He had looked for clips of Janet’s incident online, but had found none.
-For at the time (early 2000’s) there where no websites where one could share homemade videos.
+He had looked for clips of Janet’s incident online but had found none.
+At the time (the early 2000s), there were no websites where one could share homemade videos.
 He told his friends about this void, and the trio decided to launch YouTube.

-Steve and Jawed, who had studied computer science, managed the technical part; while graphic designer Chad worked on the interface of the site.
+Steve and Jawed, who had studied computer science, managed the website’s technical part.
+Meanwhile, graphic designer Chad worked on the interface of the site.

 And less than one year after its launch, YouTube had 25 million views per day.
 Google took notice and acquired the company for 1.65 billion dollars in October 2006.